-After editions twice in Brussels, and once in New York, Iguaçu and Berlin, we’ll hold our 6th Free and Safe in Cyberspace next April 9-10th 2019 in Geneva, at the Fusion startup accelerator – new home to our Trustless Computing Association and its spin-off startup TRUSTLESS.AI since October 2018.
+After editions in Brussels, New York, Iguaçu, Berlin, the 6th edition of the Free and Safe in Cyberspace conference series will be held next April 9 and 10th 2019 in Geneva, at the Fintech Fusion accelerator in 50 Avenue de la Praille, new home of the organizer Trustless Computing Association and its spin-off startup TRUSTLESS.AI.

 Former Chief Information Security Officer and Head of Information Security Services of UNISYS.
 Senior Advisor at TRUSTLESS.AI.

 VP Software Research & Technologies for Thales Group.
-Lead of RISC-V open hardware research..
+Lead of RISC-V-based SW ecosystem research.

 Vice-President of eGovernment Systems at SICPA, global leader in anti-counterfeit technologies.